Upward-Spiral-Science/claritycontrol/Draft/answers.md

      - c) Image analysis techniques will not change the data to a significant extent

 * What is the meaning of three dimensions in a 3D image dataset?

 * The best size of our datasets for experimentation?
+   The bottleneck probably will not be the size of the dataset,

 * What is the histogram of a 3D image?
 * How sparse are the images (ratio of pixels with value 0 over size of the image)?